What Kind Of Lunatic Travels To The Same Destination 36 Times?

 A mere three months later, I returned to the island to cash in on his offer…and from there, the fifteen-year saga commenced.

-As years went by and my trip count to Jamaica was approaching double digits it became obvious that I wasn’t the only one with this type of destination addiction.
+As years went by and my trip count to Jamaica approached double digits, it became obvious that I wasn’t the only one with this type of destination addiction.
 How did I know?
-Because over time I met hundreds of people, either virtually or in person, who also visited Jamaica on repeat.
+Over time, I met hundreds of people, either virtually or in person, who also visited Jamaica on repeat.
 It’s the only place they ever went.

 The difference between me and those people was that I became disgruntled very quickly with spending all my money on such an expensive habit.
 Something had to give but I didn’t understand what “something” was for many years.